Many people have chronic stress and anxiety. They face symptoms such as nervousness, agitation, tension, a racing heart, and chest pain.

 While many people prefer cats, dogs, and other small mammals, people with allergies will be pleased to learn that the pet does have to be furry to provide support.

 Spending time with animals can also reduce anxiety and stress associated with trauma.
-Results of a
+Results of a 2015 systematic review suggest that grooming and spending time with horses can alleviate some of these effects.

 Anxiety that is chronic or interferes with a person’s ability to function warrants treatment.